A series of articles as an introduction to the functioning of society without taxes and government aggression.

 Do Rich/Wealthy People Deserve Tax Breaks? - Nick Coons

-TFS (Part 6) - National Defense - Nick Coons
+TFS (Part 7) - Wrapping It Up - Nick Coons